Shrinking braids and Left distributive monoid: Introduction

 \section{Introduction}

-Left distributive system(LD system) emerges in the study of knots and groups and shows many interesting properties.
-The free monogenerated left distributive system was studied in $[ 1 ] , [ 2 ] , [ 3 ]$ and many results such as the linearity of $\tmop{Laver}$ order were proved.
-The study of the free LD system is combined with a universal larger structure called the $\tmop{LD}$ monoid on which there is another operation $\circ$.
+{\tmem{Left distributive system (LD system) }}is a set $X$ with a composition $\cdot$ on it such that the left distributive law holds. i.e. $a \cdot ( b \cdot c ) = ( a \cdot b ) \cdot ( a \cdot c )$.
+LD systems emerge in the study of knot invariance as fundamental quandles and show many interesting properties.
+If there exists another composition $\circ$ on $X$ such that some algebra laws (defined in Section \ref{sec:env}) between $\circ$ and $\cdot$ hold, we call $X$ a \emph{left distributive monoid} (or \emph{LD monoid}).

-Dehornoy[1] proved that there is a left distributive composition on $B_{\infty}$, the braid group.
-And the monogenerated $\tmop{LD}$ system by the identity is actually free.
-This leads to the discover of the Dehornoy order on $B_{\infty}$.
+The \emph{free monogenerated left distributive monoid} was naturally found in the field of large cardinal in set theory (\cite{laver1992left}) as the algebra of elementary embeddings.
+There, the composition $\cdot$ appears as the iteration of two elementary embeddings and $\circ$ appears as the composition of elementary embeddings as functions.

-After a while, R. Fenn, M.T.
-Greene, D. Rolfsen, C. Rourke and B. Wiest[5] found another way to Dehornoy order by considering representing $B_{n}$ as mapping class group of $D_{n}$, the $n- \tmop{th}$ puncture disk.
+Surprisingly, Dehornoy (\cite{dehornoy1994braid}) proved that there is a left distributive composition $\cdot$ on $B_{\infty}$ (the infinite braid group) such that the $\tmop{LD}$ system generated by the identity is free.
+This discovery opened a project to seek relations between LD structure and low dimensional topology.
+For example, this leads to the discovery of the Dehornoy order on $B_{\infty}$ which shares interesting properties such as the well-orderness on positive braids.

-In section 2, we consider a part of the two dimensional cobordisms in $\mathbbm{R}^{3}$ which will be called the shrinking braids.
-The limit of these cobordisms naturally extends the braid group to a large monoid which will be denoted as $R$.
-In section 5, we define a composition $\circ$ on $R$ such that a subset of $R$ turns out to be a free monogenerated LD monoid.
+On the other hand, there are also many problems along this road since it is still unclear to us the relation between these two representations of the free LD system, namely, as elementary embeddings and as braids.
+A natural question is whether one can construct LD monoid structures from the braid diagram or its natural extensions.

-In section 4, the representation of these shrinking braids as embeddings between $D_{m}$ and $D_{n}$ are considered.
-Especially the representation of $R$ will be used to construct a left invariant order on it such that this order extends the Dehornoy order on $B_{\infty}$.
-This is settled in section 7.\\ \\ \\ \\
+Along this question, in \cite{dehornoy1998transfinite} and \cite{dehornoy2006group}, two extensions of braid diagrams are constructed and extended LD structures are found from these diagrams.
+In \cite{dehornoy1998transfinite}, the \emph{transfinite braids} are constructed and the \emph{extended braid monoid} $EB_{\infty}$ is defined using the transfinite braids.
+It is proved that there is an $LD$ monoid structure on $EB_{\infty}$.
+In \cite{dehornoy2006group}, the \emph{parenthesized braid group} $B_{\bullet}$ is constructed as a ``mixture'' of the braid group and the Thompson group, and an augmented LD system (which is an intermediate object between LD system and LD monoid) is found on it.